-A patient's first step is to consult with a health care practitioner regarding whether or not the patient has one or more of the qualifying medical conditions.
-If the patient has been diagnosed with a qualifying medical condition, the patient must submit an application and application fee to MDH to enroll in the registry program.
-The application must include a doctor's certification of diagnosis and other forms required by MDH.
-The application must also include the name, mailing address, and date of birth of the patient, the designated caregiver, if the patient is unable to self-administer medication, and the patient's parent or legal guardian if the parent or legal guardian will be acting as caregiver.
+Following diagnosis of a qualifying medical condition, the patient must submit an application and application fee to MDH to enroll in the registry program.10 The application must include a doctor's certification of diagnosis and other forms required by MDH.
+The application must also include the name, mailing address, and date of birth of the patient, the designated caregiver, if the patient is unable to self-administer medication, and the patient's parent or legal guardian if the parent or legal guardian will act as caregiver.

 As part of the yearly application, the patient is required to pay an application fee of \$200.
-If the patient attests to receiving Social Security disability or Supplemental Security Insurance payments, or being enrolled in Medical Assistance or MinnesotaCare, the patient's yearly fee is \$50.10
+If the patient attests to receiving Social Security disability or Supplemental Security Insurance payments, or being enrolled in Medical Assistance or MinnesotaCare, the patient's yearly fee is \$50.11

 The commissioner must approve or deny an application within 30 days of receiving the application and fee.
-Once the application is approved by MDH, the patient will receive a registry verification.
+Once the application is approved by MDH, the patient receives a registry verification.